 The Need for Long-Term Care Planning

 One of the biggest unknowns in estate planning and planning one’s life in general is whether you will need long-term care and, if so, how much and for how long.
-While anyone may die in his sleep or from a sudden illness or accident, there is a strong possibility that all of us will need care from others at the end of life.
+While anyone may die in his sleep or from a sudden illness or accident, there is a strong possibility that all of us will need care from others towards the end of our lives.
 The assistance may involve nothing more than shopping and house work, around the clock monitoring for dementia, or heavy-duty nursing care if we have a myriad of illnesses.
-It may last for a few weeks or several years.
+The care may last for a few weeks or several years.
 The older we get, meaning we haven’t been felled by a shorter-term illness or event, the more likely we will need long-term care.

 The trend in recent years is for care to move out of nursing homes and into assisted living facilities or be provided at home.
 This lowers costs and permits people to live in a less institutional environment.
 One result, however, is that those people who are in nursing homes today are likely to be sicker than those residing in such settings in the past and likely to need a higher level of care.
 Another factor in this changing marketplace is that long-term care costs, like other health care costs, have increased dramatically over the last two or three decades, far exceeding the inflation rate.

-Both of these clients are affluent, which makes these high costs of care manageable even if difficult.
-Most Americans, however, don’t have their resources and can be easily bankrupted by long-term care costs.
+Both of these clients are affluent, which makes these high costs of care manageable, even if difficult.
+Most Americans, however, don’t have such resources and can be easily bankrupted by long-term care costs.
 Given that these costs are totally unpredictable, it’s very difficult to plan ahead – but not impossible.
 An understanding of the sources of payment for long-term care and planning options can help.

-Long-term care costs, whether at home, in assisted living or in a nursing home, are paid for primarily from four sources: out-of-pocket, Medicaid, veterans benefits and long-term care insurance.
+Long-term care costs, whether at home, in assisted living or in a nursing home, are paid for primarily from four sources: out-of-pocket, Medicaid, veterans benefits, and long-term care insurance.
 Medicare, the health insurance for people over age 65, does not pay for long-term care.
 It was designed on a medical model.
 So it will pay for up to 100 days of skilled nursing facility care following a hospitalization, but only for so long as the patient is deemed to need skilled care.
 It will also pay for skilled care at home, in theory indefinitely, but this can take some advocacy.
-We’ll talk briefly about each source of payment in the following blog posts.